 5 Indicators That Your Bathroom May Have Water Damage

-Of course, a bathroom can smell a variety of weird things—after all, it is a bathroom.
-However, even after thoroughly cleaning the entire area, if you start to smell musty, this is probably a sign that there may be water damage.
+Of course, a bathroom can smell a variety of weird things after all, it is a bathroom.
+However, even after thoroughly cleaning the entire area, if you start to smell musty, this is probably that thesse are the Signs of bathroom water damage.
 Instead of just covering up the smell with a candle, try looking deeper, peering behind cabinets and faucets.
 Look for the source or leak that’s causing the musty odour.

 Mildew or Mould